andrewbaxter/loga/readme.md

 ## Usage tips

-You may want to alias `new()` to hard code the flags of your choice.
+You may want to alias the generic `Log` with the flags type of your choice.

 In non-logging functions or objects that may be shared in multiple contexts, rather than receive a logger from the caller it may be simpler to start a new (blank) Log tree internally, or just use `.context`.
 The caller can later add attributes using `.log_context`.